 They may choose to complete face to face training for governors provided by Wiltshire Council via Right Choice and/or use the SSSCPD training platform the school uses.
-Governors are encouraged to attend whole school safeguarding and child protection training annually.
+Governors are encouraged to attend whole school safeguarding and child protection training annually and/or to use the Diocesan and/or Right Choice training for school governors, as recommended by the NGA.
+All Governors complete nationally accredited training via our SSSCPD platform, with Named Governors completing a more detailed and specific module for Named Governors.